 “How will having knowledge help me get what I want?”

-Remember that we are only as powerful as the knowledge we will act on.
+Remember that we are only as powerful as the knowledge we act on.
 Taking effective action requires a strong skill set.
 Developing a strong skill set takes effective training and lots of practice.
 So get some training, take action on your knowledge, and make an impact on the world around you.